ericoporto/ags-manual-wiki/InventoryItem.md

 ### `InventoryItem.IsInteractionAvailable`

-*(Formerly known as IsInventoryInteractionAvailable, which is now obsolete)*
+*(Formerly known as `IsInventoryInteractionAvailable`, which is now obsolete)*

     InventoryItem.IsInteractionAvailable(CursorMode)